renpy/renpy/sphinx/source/testcases.rst

         $ assert some_function(args)

     In some versions of renpy or depending on unpredictable conditions, ``some_function`` may not even be called.
-    The first assert example should be used instead.
+    The assert test statement should be used instead.

 jump statement
 --------------